alexzhangxx/AI-Customer-Service/README.md

 Create a Cognito User Pool
 Create a Cognito Identity Provider for the User Pool above

-Note: You can visualize this file at http://editor.swagger.io/ (Links to an external site.)Links to an external site..
-Swagger is an API documentation tool.
 Implement the following APIs:
 /context GET
 Retrieves all the context events for a particular user